relab/thesis-proposals/2023/tangle-simulation.md

 Unlike blockchains, Tangle provides consensus based on a directed acyclic graph (DAG).
 In the first version of Tangle, each node that issues a transaction needs to verify and approve two other transactions.
 Then, if a transaction proved to be invalid, the transactions approving that transaction were also discarded.
-In tangle 2, authors did some changes to the initial protocol to tackle the mentioned problem.
+In tangle 2, the authors made changes to the initial protocol to tackle the mentioned problem.

 The project's main task is to design a simulation platform for tangle 2.
 You will need to read and understand the Tangle 2 paper, and then design simulations to verify the claims of the paper.